Falling Sands Viaduct

 COVID-19 UPDATE - The Severn Valley Railway is currently closed.
 Phase 1 of the Falling Sands Viaduct restoration project was completed in March 2020, prior to lockdown.
 Phase 2 is due to start in May, this will be delivered within government guidelines and follow all health and safety protocols.
 All future FSV community and visitor activities have been postponed, as have the exhibitions.
 These will all be delivered once the Railway has reopened and it is safe to do so.
 The safety of our volunteers, visitors and staff is of the upmost importance to us.

-The aim of this project is not only to restore an important viaduct, one which is vital to the running of the Severn Valley Railway, but also help people understand more of the Railway’s history from its Victorian beginnings to the stories of our founder members and longstanding volunteers.
+The aim of the project is not just to restore this essential viaduct to the Severn Valley Railway.
+We also want to show the Railway’s incredible history from its Victorian beginnings to our founder members and longstanding volunteers.